 TENS, or Transcutaneous Electrical Nerve Stimulation, therapy is the process of administering small doses of low voltage electrical current to a pain source in order to relieve it.

-Previously used only by doctors and physical therapists, TENS units are now available for home use, and there are a variety to choose from.
+Previously used only by doctors and physical therapists, TENS units are now available for home use, and there is a variety to choose from.

 They're very small—about the size of a mobile phone—and they generally run on batteries.
 You connect the electrodes (small pads connected to the unit by a wire) to your skin, turn it on, and let the healing begin.